Why use a cavesson at all?

 - riding

-Different types of cavessons:
+4 Different types of cavessons:

-- sturdy cavesson with metal nosepieces
+- Sturdy cavesson with metal nosepieces (recommended)

-- light cavessons without metal insert
+- Light cavessons without metal insert

-- the Caveçon
+- French Caveçon

-- the Serreta
+- Serreta

-When you begin working with the Course in Lunging I highly recommend a cavesson with metal on the nose piece.
 This model is much more suitable for teaching a correct bend at the poll right from the start.
 Once the horse is familiar with our aids and reacts correctly, you can change to a cavesson without metal.

 A horse’s head is very sensitive.
 No matter which type of cavesson you decide to use, please make sure it fits comfortably and your horse feels at ease with it.

 I admit, this cavesson does look a bit like an instrument of torture.
 It is quite heavy, which causes some horse owners concern.
 However, this model is the most horse-friendly cavesson, and the one I always recommend for lunging.
-Especially, if you work according to our Lunging Course.
-(I developed this model myself, more info here).
-Other models, like the Caveçon, are not suited for this kind of work because they are unprecise and too harsh.
+Especially, if you work according to our Online Lunging Courses.

 A cavesson with metal usually has one continuous piece of shaped metal without hinges, or two or three parts which are connected by hinges.